kamenco/spock/README.md

 The idea for the music block was taken from the book "Java Script for Sound Artists" by William Tutner.

-This side is used with the help of codeacademy's course Essential JavaScript and the help of the tutors and facilitators, and mentors.
+This side is used with the help of Codeacademy's course Essential JavaScript and the help of the tutors and facilitators, and mentors.
 Thanks to facilitator Laura for sending me useful links for React, thanks to Mr. Medale and Marco for the technical support.